Frequently Asked Questions about Exercising During Pregnancy answered by Los Angeles’ Best OBGYN Dr. Thais Aliabadi

 - Running – If you are a beginner, pregnancy is not a good time to start running.

 During pregnancy, your body releases hormones that loosen your body’s ligaments.
 This helps your pelvis to expand, but it affects the mobility of your other joints as well.
-This is why it’s important to avoid high-impact exercises that put your at higher risk of injury.
+This is why it’s important to avoid high-impact exercises that put you at a higher risk of injury.

 Additionally, your growing belly will cause your center of gravity to shift forward, which can be difficult to get used to.
 You will want to avoid activities that require quick shifts in direction and rapid acceleration and deceleration to reduce the risk of falling.
 You will likely also experience more muscular strain and back pain from the stress of carrying the extra weight.